 - Airframe and powerplant (A&P) mechanics work on systems and parts of the aircraft, including the wings, fuselage, brakes, tail assembly, oil tanks and fuel tanks.

 - Inspection authorized (IA) mechanics are responsible for inspecting aircraft for needed repairs or checking out recent repairs.
 After performing an inspection or necessary repairs, IA mechanics decide if an aircraft is fit to be utilized.

 - Avionics technicians specialize in the electronic systems of aircraft, and repair and maintain systems such as radio communications and radar.

-The BLS predicts that job positions for aircraft mechanics will increase by 2% between 2012 and 2022.
-Those with A&P certification or higher degrees will have the advantage over other applicants.
+The BLS predicts that job positions for aircraft mechanics and service technicians will increase by 1% between 2014 and 2024.
+Those with A&P certification and knowledge of current technologies and computer systems will have an advantage over other applicants.

 Heating, ventilation, air conditioning and refrigeration (HVACR) mechanics install, service and maintain climate control systems in buildings.
 HVACR mechanics focus on either installation or maintenance, generally, and may focus on a specialty area, such as solar panels or commercial refrigeration.
 While some employers will hire HVACR mechanics that have completed an apprenticeship, most prefer to hire employees with postsecondary training, such as a certificate or an associate's degree.
 Apprenticeship programs are run through national societies, such as the Air Conditioning Contractors of America or the Mechanical Contractors Association of America.

-The BLS predicts a growth of 21% in job opportunities for HVACR mechanics.
-This is due to the recovery of the construction industry after the recession, as well as the fact that many older systems will need to be upgraded in the near future.
+The BLS predicts a growth of 14% in job opportunities for HVACR mechanics and installers.
+This is due to the increased use of advanced air conditioning and heating systems as well as an increase in construction of homes and businesses.